mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Errors

-The Media Cloud returns an appropriate HTTP status code for any error, along with a json document in the following format:
+The Media Cloud returns an appropriate HTTP status code for any error, along with a JSON document in the following format:

 ```json
 { "error": "error message" }